August-Schleich/August-Schleich/README.md

 ### Hi there 👋

-Im August and im a software developer based in SF Bay Area!
+Im August and im a software developer based in The Bay Area!

 Apart from coding I also maintain a blog on my website [AugustSchleich.com](https://github.com/August-Schleich)